Learn Ethical Hacking From Scratch

 - Finding Database Tables

-- Extracting Sensitive Data Such As Passwords
+- Extracting Sensitive Data From The Database (Such As Password, User Info…etc)

 - Reading & Writing Files On The Server Using SQL Injection Vulnerability